tbrowder/Text-Utils/README.md

 ### sub wrap-paragraph

-This routine wraps a list of words into a paragraph with a maximum line width (default: 78), and returns a list of the new paragraph's lines formatted as desired.
-A new option, `:$para-pre-text`, used in conjunction with `:$para-indent`, is very useful for use in auto-generation of code.
+This routine wraps a list of words into a paragraph with a maximum line width in characters (default: 78), and returns a list of the new paragraph's lines formatted as desired.
+An option, `:$para-pre-text`, used in conjunction with `:$para-indent`, is very useful for use in auto-generation of code.
 For example, given this chunk of text describing a following PDF method `MoveTo(x, y)`:

     my $str = q:to/HERE/;
     Begin a new sub-path by moving the current point to coordinates (x,